appdotnet/api-spec/content/docs/guides/create-an-app.md

 ## Generating an Access Token

-There are a few ways to get an access token, but the easiest way to get an access token for personal use is to generate one from your app detail page.
+There are a few ways to get an access token, but the easiest way to get an access token for personal use or experimentation is to generate one from your app detail page.

 To see a list of your current apps visit [account.app.net/settings/developer/.](https://account.app.net/settings/developer/)